globus/globus-compute/docs/endpoints/installation.rst

 Operating System Support
 ========================

 Currently, the Globus Compute Endpoint is only supported on Linux.
-While some have reported success running Compute endpoints on macOS, we do not currently support it.
 If running on a non-Linux host OS is necessary, consider doing so in a container running Linux.

 .. note::